funkhaus/factory-archive/README.md

 ## How to submit a finished Component for review

-Once a Component Request has been accepted, and developed, you can open a Pull Request for review.
+Once a CR has been accepted, and developed, you can open a Pull Request for review.
 When creating the Pull Request, please make the PR against the Project's Branch.
-IE: `factory:makemake` from `username:ISSUE-3`
+IE: `factory:makemake`.

-In the GitHub Project Board, we will move your component issue to the "In Review" column and tag your issue as such.
-If we have notes for you, we will reply in the Issue, you'll make the changes and and open a new PR.
-Once the PR is merged and approved, you can send a Venmo request to `@funkhaus` or a PayPal invoice to `whatsup@funkhaus.us`.
-Be sure to include your issue number and component name in the payment request.
+In the GitHub Project Board, we will move your CR to the "In Review" column and tag your issue as such.
+If we have notes for you, we will reply in the issue, you'll make the changes and and open a new PR.

 ## How to get paid